 Richmond Hill Hypnosis Services

 Hello!
-My name is Tina Beattie, and I am a Clinical Hypnotherapist, Clinical Consulting Hypnotist, Traumatic Incident Reduction (TIR) Facilitator and NLP Practitioner.
+I am a Clinical Hypnotherapist, Clinical Consulting Hypnotist, Traumatic Incident Reduction (TIR) Facilitator and NLP Practitioner.
 I believe in giving my clients the skills they need to address problems that come up in life along the way.
 I have meditated for over 25 years and teach any client that would like to learn this skill.

 I regard the use of meditation and realistic study of our own projections and fears as the starting point on a journey of increased personal effectiveness.
 I can offer the traveler of this journey an impressive collection of tools and guides.